 Portal is perfect.
 Repeat: Portal is perfect.
 That is not hyperbole or questionable lack of restraint on our part: Valve’s first-person puzzler is absent of any flaws.
 In fact, the only crumby thing to have emerged from the game is how everyone has so voraciously latched onto that line about cake.

 Every single joke lands perfectly (even if, as a result of occasional poor portal placement, you sometimes do not) and GLaDOS is, for our money, the greatest videogame character ever conceived.
-As if all of this was not enough to net it a spot on this list of the best PC games, Valve have also layered in an incredible, fourth-wall breaking story.
+As if all of this was not enough to net it a spot on this list of the best PC games, Valve has also layered in an incredible, fourth-wall breaking story.
 The jam to Portal’s puzzle cak… oh, for goodness sake, please stop talking about the cake.
 If any of these upcoming PC games can come close to Portal’s genius, they’ll be doing incredibly well.

-Back in 2008, we were in the throes of the indie boom, and getting a grasp on Braid’s “deep moral and philosophical questions” seemed vaguely important.
+Back in 2008, we were in the throes of the indie boom, and getting a grasp on Braid’s deep moral and philosophical questions seemed vaguely important.
 Pretentious poetry is not why the game is still worth playing today, though.
-No: Braid is great because its puzzles bend your brain into new and satisfying shapes.
+No. Braid is great because its puzzles bend your brain into new and satisfying shapes.

 It begins by introducing you to a time-rewind mechanic familiar to anyone who has played Forza or Prince of Persia.
 And then it turns that mechanic on its head.
 And again.
 And again.
 The magic is that Braid never tells you what is possible with each new trick, instead it lets you work them out in your own time.
-It is breadcrumb brain training, and the takeaway feeling is one of personal pride, so long as you stick with it.
+It’s breadcrumb brain training, and the takeaway feeling is one of personal pride, so long as you stick with it.
 Where some games might reduce your thought process to simple loops, this one treats you as the smart person you are.
 Not one of the best games of 2017 can quite match this seminal puzzler.

-It is easy to forget that below all of the headline-grabbing maps and the best Minecraft mods, it remains a remarkably humble game about building yourself a shack in order to survive the myriad monsters that come out at night.
+It’s easy to forget that below all of the headline-grabbing maps and the best Minecraft mods, it remains a remarkably humble game about building yourself a shack in order to survive the myriad monsters that come out at night.
 The beauty is that it works on both levels, so if you fall in love with it there are infinite possibilities as to where the player-made add-ons can take you.
 Suffice to say, we’d be tickled a particularly delighted shade of pink if Minecraft 2 gets announced.

-Shortly after release Cities: Skylines took on a life of its own, with modders pouring in new building styles, AI subroutines, and even adding a way tofly over your city in a first-person view helicopter.
+Shortly after release, Cities: Skylines took on a life of its own, with modders pouring in new building styles, AI subroutines, and even adding a way to fly over your city in a first-person view helicopter.
 Since then, the game has never been without novelty.
 Between the best Cities: Skylines mods, updates, and new expansions, the game has evolved into the most complete and playable city builder around.

-But scratch the surface, and you will realise that this soccer speedster, as we point out in our Rocket League PC review, is one of the most complex and demanding sports games ever made.
+But scratch away the surface, and you’ll realise that this soccer speedster, as we point out in our Rocket League PC review, is one of the most complex and demanding sports games ever made.
 A single second of indecision can be fatal, one wheel out of place can throw an entire match.
-You will need lightning reflexes, tactical genius, and mechanical mastery to succeed in a game that is as much white-knuckle ride as it is FIFA.
+You’ll need lightning reflexes, tactical genius, and mechanical mastery to succeed in a game that is as much white-knuckle ride as it is FIFA.

 There we have it, the best PC games you can buy today.
 While we impatiently wait for The Witcher 4 and Half-Life 3, why not read up on some of the most exciting upcoming PC games headed to a rig near you?
 To be honest, the above masterpieces could easily last you a lifetime, so perhaps you never need to play a new release ever again.
 Actually, screw that.
-Give us GTA VI right in the heck now, Rockstar!
+Give us GTA VI right the heck now, Rockstar!
 Yes, we’re horrendously impatient.
 What of it?